Best Laser Cap for Hair Loss

 There is also evidence that exposure to concentrated light in these wavelengths causes an increase in ATP production and protein synthesis.
 Other studies point toward genetic mechanisms responsible for stem cell proliferation as central to the effect.
 Whatever the cause, LLLT appears to work at least as well as minoxidil in numerous studies.

-There is also evidence to suggest that combining LLLT and minoxidil works better than either on their own.
+Most of the evidence suggests that combining LLLT and minoxidil works better than either on their own — which is great news since they’re totally safe to use together!.

 LLLT and hair growth phases